 Submission checklist

-Thesis formatting checklist before submission
+Thesis formatting checklist: 34 checks before submission

 Document structure